Atlas Mara Bank Zambia Limited: History

 BancABC Zambia Limited was established in the early 2000s, as part of the BancABC conglomerate.
 In August 2015, Atlas Mara acquired 100 percent shareholding in BancABC.

 Finance Bank Zambia Limited was established in 1986, having acquired a banking license from the Bank of Zambia.
 Its registered offices and main branch were located in Ndola, Zambia.

 In November 2015 Atlas Mara, the parent of ABCBanc Zambia Limited, declared their intentions to acquire 100 percent shareholding in Finance Bank Zambia via stock and cash.
 The acquisition required regulatory approval.

 On 1 July 2016, Atlas Mara completed the acquisition of FBZ Limited, for US$61 million in cash, 3.3 million shares of Atlas Mara stock and a deferred contingent consideration of up to 1.3 million shares.
 Atlas Mara announced that they planned to merge both FBZ Limited, which they had just acquired, with BancABC Zambia, which they already owned.

-The merger of the two banks was effected on 1 December 2016, by the integration of their banking platforms into one operating system.
-The new entity adopted its current name, to reflect the new ownership.